fury-gl/fury/docs/source/posts/2024/2024-06-26-week4-wachiou-bouraima.rst

    - Added conditions to verify if the values of ``from_version``, ``until_version``, and the current version of FURY are respected.
 This includes handling cases where ``from_version`` is greater than the current version of FURY, ``until_version`` is less than the current version of FURY, and ``until_version`` is greater than or equal to the current version of FURY.
    - Ensured the decorator and tests cover a broader range of edge cases.
-   - Enhanced the warnong messages for better clarity and guidance.
+   - Enhanced the warning messages for better clarity and guidance.

 2. Doctest Updates: